Click here to listen to a reading of this blog:

 I didn’t have any side effects to it but did have the pleasant surprise of a boost in my mental health.
 Mornings can be tricky for me, but I felt more motivated to start the day.
 I have also been sleeping better.

-ThyroSynergy® is currently available for those in the USA, Australia and New Zealand via the website.
+ThyroSynergy® is currently available for those in the USA, Australia and New Zealand via the website or Amazon Australia.

 You should consult your doctor before taking any supplements as they can assess your individual requirements.
 If they decide it is suitable, you should not consider it a replacement for your prescribed thyroid medication.
 All pregnant women should consult a doctor before making any changes to their health regimen.